AndreIglesias/snow-crash/docs/README.md

 # SnowCrash
-Welcome to SnowCrash, a cybersecurity challenge series designed to develop your skills in penetration testing, reverse engineering, and exploit development.
+Welcome to SnowCrash, a cybersecurity challenge series designed to develop skills in penetration testing, reverse engineering, and exploit development.
 In SnowCrash, you'll encounter various security vulnerabilities found in real-world scenarios, ranging from weak password storage mechanisms to web application vulnerabilities and beyond.

 ```